hilshong2580/cs326-final-zeta/docs/milestone1.md

 * CSS & HTML for Main page & create post page.

 Wai Kin Yu:
-* Communicate with teamate, assembly information to finish mileston1.md
+* Communicate with teamate, assembly information to keep track on the project/mileston1.md.
-* Create Post detail in main page and UI design
+* Create Post detail in main page and UI design(part of CSS & HTML).
 * Check and fix the bug.